 I've tutored in several settings.
 While I was a private school teacher and principal I tutored in a local tutoring center after school and on weekends.
 At one of the last schools where I taught, I tutored during the summer and after school, then spent part of the summer writing and receiving a grant so the school could turn an unused classroom into a small tutoring center.
 After I retired from full-time teaching, I tutored on my own, and then worked for an in-home tutoring service.

 I have a B.A. in Elementary and Special Education from Florida State University and an M.Ed. in Elementary Education from the University of Hawaii.
-I received a State of Florida certificate in Elementary and Special Education soon after I graduated from FSU, but I moved to Ohio, where I earned a State of Ohio certifiate in Elementary Education, then worked through several certification levels until I received a Permanent State of Ohio Elementary Certificate which is still valid.
+I received a State of Florida certificate in Elementary and Special Education soon after I graduated from FSU, but I moved to Ohio, where I earned a State of Ohio certificate in Elementary Education, then worked through several certification levels until I received a Permanent State of Ohio Elementary Certificate which is still valid.
 Because I have always taught in private and religious schools, the Ohio certification has been accepted by all the schools and tutoring services I've worked for in Ohio, Hawaii, Texas, and Florida.
 I've kept up my professional knowledge through professional reading, numerous in-service courses, and graduate courses at the University of Miami (Florida) and Miami University, Oxford, Ohio.

 I've taught and tutored students of all ages, from pre-kindergarten through adult.
-I tutor all elementary subjects, and the high school subject in which I have excelled in my own academic work: English grammar, essay-writing, literature, and religious education.
+I tutor all elementary subjects, and the high school subjects in which I have excelled in my own academic work: English grammar, essay-writing, literature, and religious education.